hxuhack/hxuhack.github.io/writting/unsafe-tracing.md

 We aim to prove the following theorem.

 **Theorem (Origin of Undefined Behavior)**
-Undefined behavior originates from unsafe code and is solely determined by the safety constraints of that unsafe code.
+Undefined behavior originates exclusively from unsafe code and is solely determined by the safety constraints of that unsafe code.

 ## Proof